-Hydrogels with spatial-temporally tunable properties are increasingly used in tissue engineering applications and regenerative medicine applications.
-In this project, we aim to demonstrate how synthetic and biomimetic hydrogels can be engineered with highly defined and tunable physicochemical properties to direct cell fate processes in 3D.
-Photochemistry and biochemical reactions are used together to prepare hydrogels with the tunable and dynamic properties, as well as gels with different architectures, including cell surface coating, multi-layer bulk hydrogels, and microgels.
+Hydrogels with spatial-temporally tunable properties are increasingly used in tissue engineering and regenerative medicine applications.
+Utilizing a combination of functionalized synthetic/natural macromers, we aim to demonstrate how synthetic and biomimetic hydrogels can be engineered with highly defined and tunable physicochemical properties to direct cell fate processes in vitro.
+Photochemistry and biochemical reactions are used together to prepare cell-laden gels with biomimetic, responsive, and viscoelastic properties, as well as gels with different architectures, including cell surface coating, multi-layer bulk hydrogels, and microgels.

 Artificial stem cell niche